 Providers’ fees vary and depend on the accounts you choose.
 Generally, accounts offering higher interest also tend to have conditions attached, such as maintaining a minimum deposit in your account.
 There may also be penalties for withdrawing money early – such as a break fee, or reduced interest on early withdrawals.

 Understand what fees you’ll be paying before you sign up to any product.
 Because fees are paid out of your investment, differences in fees and charges can have a big impact over the long term.
-It’s always a good idea to shop around and get the lowest fees you can.
+It’s always a good idea to shop around for the lowest fees.

 If you’re investing in cash through a managed fund, it’s worth checking how the provider is investing your money.
 If the fund is investing in one type of bank deposit account (or a high proportion of assets in that account), you have more risk of losing your money than if it’s spread across different bank deposit accounts.